Plants vs. Zombies (video game): Gameplay

 A pool level is currently in progress.
 Zombies are progressing from the right in order to reach the house.
 The player has to place down plants in order to defend their house from the zombies.

 Plants vs. Zombies is a tower defense video game in which the player defends their suburban home from zombies.
 The lawn is divided into a grid, with the player's house to the left.
 The player places different types of plants on individual squares of the grid.
 Each plant has a different style of defense, such as shooting, exploding, blocking.
 There are also support plants with creative abilities.
 Different types of zombies have their own special behaviors and their own weaknesses to different plants.
 For example, the Balloon Zombie can float over the player's plants, but its balloon can be popped by the Cactus.
 Other examples of zombies include the Disco Zombie which summons Backup Dancers around himself; and the Dolphin Rider Zombie, which rides on a dolphin in the water to jump over a plant.

+The zombies come in waves.
+With each wave defeated, another wave arrives and the density of zombies increases.
+At the end of every level, and often in the middle of levels too, there's an extra-large wave of zombies led by a flag-holding zombie.

 The player can pick a limited number of types of plants through seed packets at the beginning of each level, and use a resource called "sun" to place them.
 The player collects sun by either clicking on sun icons that randomly appear over the lawn, or by using certain plants that generate sun, like Sunflowers and Sun-shrooms.
 Each type of plant recharges between each placement at various speeds.
 A shovel can be used to dig up and remove plants.
 Positioned at the left end of each lane is a single-use lawnmower, pool cleaner, or roof cleaner; if a zombie reaches this end, these will activate and kill all zombies in that lane.
-If a zombie reaches the end of that lane without any last line of defense, the player has to restart the level (or streak for Vasebreaker Endless).
+If a zombie reaches the end of that lane without any last line of defense, the game ends, which forces the player to restart the level (or streak for Vasebreaker Endless).